hideakitai/ArtNet/README.md

 - Almost all platforms without WiFi

-#### Note
+### Note

-Some boards without enough memory may not be able to use integrated sender/receiver.
-Please use only sender OR receiver.
+Some boards without enough memory (e.g. Uno, Nano, etc.) may not be able to use integrated sender/receiver because of the lack of enough memory.
+Please consider to use more powerful board or to use only sender OR receiver.

 ## Reference